Franco97sassi/Passwored/README.md

 ## Installation
 1. Clone the repository:
    - git clone
+2.a Navigate to the project directory in the frontend :
+   - cd PASSWORED
-2. Navigate to the project directory:
+2.b Navigate to the project directory in the backend :
-   - cd project
+   - cd backend
-3. Install dependencies:
+3. Install dependencies in both:
    - npm install
+   -
+## Prerequisites
+- Node.js (version 14 or higher)
+- npm
+-
 ## Stack
-- React
+- React.js
 - Material UI
-- Js
+- Node.js
 - Nodemailer

 ## Contact